 Ice Climbing in Banff – Climbing Frozen Waterfalls

-The Canadian Rockies are considered by many to be the ice climbing capital of the world, so I went straight out into the adrenalin action the morning after arriving for some beginner lessons.
-Armed with a pair of ice axes and fixed into some ultra sturdy crampons, it was time to tackle nature’s best wintertime climbing wall and one of Banff’s winter wonders – a frozen waterfall.
+The Canadian Rockies are considered by many to be the ice climbing capital of the world with this high adrenalin rush deemed to be one of the top Banff winter activities.
+So I went straight out into the adrenalin action the morning after arriving for some beginner lessons.
+Armed with a pair of ice axes and fixed into some ultra sturdy crampons, it was time to tackle nature’s best wintertime climbing wall – a frozen waterfall.

 It was a short 15 to 20 minute climb up a short forest track to a waterfall that stands just outside of Canmore – the neighbouring town to Banff.
 Here I was taught the basic skills for ice climbing, with the help of the accomplished climbers from Yamnuska Mountain Adventures.